Residential Treatment Facility

 About this Program

 To access RTF services, an application and supporting documentation is submitted to the youth’s county Single Point of Access (SPOA) committee for review.
-The referral is sent to the Office of Mental Health’s Preadmission Certification Committee (PACC) for review.
-The PACC determines if the youth meets eligibility.
+The referral is then sent to the Office of Mental Health for the Authorization for Review Process, which determines if the youth meets eligibility.
 After admission to an RTF, an interdisciplinary team guides a child’s treatment.
 In addition to the youth, this team is comprised of:

 - Youth’s family